 Transferring points to an Ultimate Rewards travel partner

-You can often get an even better value on your points by transferring your points to one of Chase’s 13 travel partners.
+You can often get an even better value on your points by transferring them to one of Chase’s 14 travel partners.
 Points transfer at 1:1 rate, which means your points maintain their value, and you can look for sweet spots in each loyalty program’s rewards charts to maximize your point value.

 You’ll need to be much more flexible in your travel times and preferences to get the best value on your transfers.
 Not only can rewards charts be very complicated, but loyalty programs often impose blackout dates and seating restrictions that can make it difficult to locate a rewards seat.